Getting-Started with Command Line on Mint Linux

 With a test Directory like:

-* See how ‘mkdir‘ is an Abbreviation of ‘making directory‘ *
+* See here again how ‘mkdir‘ is an Abbreviation for ‘Make Directory‘ *

 How you should have already understood, $HOME and ‘~‘ are both synonymous of your’s Home Folder.